Archanashanmugam/productweb/README.md

 ![Output](./valid.png)

 ## Result:
-The program for designing company website for sale of products using HTML and CSS is completed successfully.
+The program for designing company website for sale of products using HTML and CSS is completed successfully